jm1021/churchofjesuschrist/_posts/2022-04-17-jesus_lives.md

+---
+toc: true
+layout: post
+description: Easter, The Atonement of Jesus Christ
+categories: [old-testament]
+title: Jesus Lives
+image: images/logo.jpeg
+permalink: /old-testament/jesus_lives
+---

 ### Easter, The Atonement of Jesus Christ

 * He Lives.
-Today we stand as witnesses of Jesus Christ, of his Resurection, and the fulflillmnet of the Atonement.
+Today we stand as witnesses of Jesus Christ, of his Resurrection, and the fulfillment of the Atonement.

-* Joshia Drew on Good Friday and our experience Friday under full moon in Laguna Mountains and Kitchen Creek
+* Josiah Drew on Good Friday and our experience Friday under full moon in Laguna Mountains and Kitchen Creek

 * [Jesus Lives](https://youtu.be/8KCUs7oJxjc)

-* Insights from Tad Callister on "The Infinite Atonement" matrixed with Come Follow Me "Though His Atonement" scriptures
+* Insights from Tad Callister on "The Infinite Atonement" coupled with Come Follow Me "Though His Atonement" scriptures

     * Satan has been successful in diverting much of the Christian world’s attention from **the one doctrine that can save us, the Atonement of Jesus Christ**, to the ancillary doctrines that have meaning only because they draw their sustenance from this redeeming event.
 Like a skilled magician, Satan’s every move is to divert our attention and dilute our focus from the primary object at hand, namely Christ’s atoning sacrifice, in hopes we will turn exclusively to doctrines of secondary and far lesser import” (page 15).
-    * “In the premortal council **the Savior covenanted with the Father to perform the Atonement**. . .
+    * “In the pre-mortal council **the Savior covenanted with the Father to perform the Atonement**. . .
 Based on that pledge or covenant we had faith in him.
 Based on that covenant the Father could promise remission of sins prior to the atoning sacrifice because he “knew” his Son would not fail.
 The issue was not that he could not break his covenant, but rather, that he would not” (page 74).
 [Abraham 3](https://www.churchofjesuschrist.org/study/scriptures/pgp/abr/3.22-28?lang=eng#p21) read verse 24.
 25, 27.
     * So what is the Atonement, and why was the Fall of Adam and Eve so significant, even vital?
       * Eve [Moses 5:9–12](https://www.churchofjesuschrist.org/study/scriptures/pgp/moses/5.9-12?lang=eng#p9), Were it not for our transgression...
         1. We never should have had seed
-        2. Never should have bknown good and evil
+        2. Never should have known good and evil
         3. The joy of our redemption
         4. The eternal life which God giveth unto all the obedient
       * Elder Callister state the purposes of the Atonement ...